Scotch whisky: Blended grain

 The term blended grain Scotch refers to whisky that contains at least two single grain Scotch whiskies from at least two distilleries, combined to create one batch of the product.

 Blended

 Blended Scotch whisky constitutes about 90% of the whisky produced in Scotland.
 Blended Scotch whiskies contain both malt whisky and grain whisky.
 Producers combine the various malts and grain whiskies to produce a consistent brand style.
 Notable blended Scotch whisky brands include Ballantine's, Bell's, Chivas Regal, Cutty Sark, Dewar's, Grant's, J&B, Johnnie Walker, Teacher's Highland Cream, The Famous Grouse, Vat 69, Whyte and Mackay and William Lawson's.
+Most Blended Scotch Whiskies are made from the produce of at least two distilleries as the majority of distilleries produce only malt or grain whiskies; however a few distilleries such as Loch Lomond produce both malt and grain whisky at the same site.

-Regions
+Region

-Scotland was traditionally divided into four regions: Campbeltown, The Highlands, The Isle of Islay and The Lowlands.
+Scotland was traditionally divided into four whisky regions: Campbeltown, The Highlands, The Isle of Islay and The Lowlands.
 Due to the large number of distilleries found there, the Speyside area became the fifth, recognised by the Scotch Whisky Association (SWA) as a distinct region in 2014.
 The whisky-producing islands other than Islay are not recognised as a distinct region by the SWA, which groups them into the Highlands region.